 I said that’s a miracle he’s got enough nerve to make up a story like that is what it is.
-Later on he said that he was in a snowstorm somewhere and he commanded God to stop the snowstorm in the name of Jesus and God stopped it.
-Listen, God is no genie, you don’t rub your little bottle and He jumps out and does what you want.
-When those people do that, they’re attacking the character of God.
-That Kenneth Copeland, Kenneth Hagan, Frederick Price that you see on television, that stuff attacks the character of God, turns God into nothing more than somebody we use to get what we want.
+Later on, he said that he was in a snowstorm somewhere and he commanded God to stop the snowstorm in the name of Jesus, and God stopped it.
+Listen, God is no genie.
+You don’t rub your little bottle, and He jumps out and does what you want.
+When –when those people do that, they’re attacking the character of God.
+That’s Kenneth Copeland, Kenneth Hagan, Frederick Price that you see on television.
+That stuff attacks the character of God, turns God into nothing more than somebody we use to get what we want.
 Now when it says you ask in My name, it means consistent with who I am and My own will.
-The only thing you have a right to ask for is that which is in the will of Christ and that’s the only thing He will give you.
+The only thing you have a right to ask for is that which is in the will of Christ.
+And that’s the only thing He will give you.
 He’s not obligated to give us what we want.

 Q: All right.
 Thank you very much.

-J: Okay, we’ll just have a couple more.
+J: Okay.
+Okay, we’ll just have a couple more.

 J: Hi, Barbara.

 Q: And I’m really – I’m so excited about everything, I really am.

 J: Oh great.
 That’s terrific.

 Q: And I’ve been...I got your tapes on Boot Camp, I’m so nervous up here I can’t remember...